sehlen-bsi/botan-docs/docs/audit_report/src/01_generic_changes.rst

 Additionally, the now-deprecated module ``mce`` implements a variant of the McEliece cryptosystem that will be replaced by an implementation of "Classic McEliece" in a future release of the library.

+The hybrid encryption scheme ``dlies`` is also deprecated as of this release.